This document contains CSIRO's Code of Conduct and explains the conduct and behaviour expected of the Organisation and everyone working in CSIRO.

 Our people will:

-- Declare any interests held by themselves or a member of their immediate family which conflict, or may appear to conflict, with the interests of CSIRO.
+- declare any private interests held by themselves or a member of their immediate family which conflict, or may appear to conflict, with the interests of CSIRO.

 Our people will: